vominhtri231/Notes/Java/Build_tool/Gradle/Standout_features.md

 |-gradlew.bat  // the file for executing gradle wrapper in WINDOW
 ```

-At the first run, the gradle will be downloaded and saved in `/user-home/.gradle/wrapper/dists`.
+At the first run, the Gradle will be downloaded and saved in `/user-home/.gradle/wrapper/dists`.